Are dishwashers a greener option than washing the dishes by hand?

 - If your dishwasher has a time delay, and you have Economy 7, set it up to come on during the night and take advantage of cheaper rate electricity.
 Economy 7 rates take advantage of cheaper energy at night to run your appliances then.

 Dishwashers have other advantages over hand washing; they save time and are very hygienic.
 Not to mention that they're far easier and take all the hassle out of washing your dishes.

 If you don't have a dishwasher, and rely on hand washing, here are some tips to make sure you are as energy-efficient as possible:

 Four tips for energy-efficient washing-up

-- Pre-soak all heavily soiled dishes in a bowl, rather than rinsing them under the tap before you start your washing-up.
+- First of all you should always pre-soak all heavily soiled dishes in a bowl, rather than rinsing them under the tap before you start your washing-up.

 Should I replace my existing dishwasher?